skellis46/slipbox/somatics unlimited.md

 > Claims backed by reasons that are supported by evidence are called arguments. [@nordquist-2020-what n.pag.]

-A claim without evidence is simply an opinion or _assertion_.

 [down - blank]

-I have used the word _claim_ because while reading JDSP over the years I thought I was seeing a tendency or pattern -- a pattern of unsubstantiated assertions about the value and currency of somatic practices: as if somatics has unlimited value, scope, and power to produce postiive change.
+I have used the word _claim_ because while reading JDSP over the years I thought I was seeing a tendency or pattern -- a pattern of unsubstantiated assertions about the value and currency of somatic practices: as if somatics has unlimited value, scope, and power to produce positive change.

 In doing this work I do not seek to shame our field or tear it down.
 If anything, I see myself as a believer in the transformative powers of somatic practices: I have experienced their benefits, and continue to practice a version of authentic movement as an anchor to my understanding of movement, sensation and consciousness.
 Rather, I want to understand the epistemic values and costs of somatic practices as represented by the materials published in JDSP.
 And I hope I do this in a way that is constructive, generative and provocative.